Keyhabit/Rustic-keyboard-layout/README.md

 It's named according to the many nature-related terms visible on the vowel hand (e. g. oak, yak and German Kuh, Huf).

-Its advantages lie exclusively in the stats of the vowel hand.
-Here it has a much larger share of SFBs and SFSs / DSFBs on the index finger, relieving the ring finger, plus it has a much lower amount of scissoring from having punctuation on index.
+Its advantages lie almost exclusively in the stats of the vowel hand.
+Here it has better finger balance (load shifted from ring to index finger), a much larger share of SFBs and SFSs / DSFBs on the index finger, again relieving the ring finger, plus it has a much lower amount of scissoring from having punctuation on index.
 See the comparison with Gallium below for detailed stats.

 It is not yet a well-tried layout and adjustments may have to be made, e. g. wapping pz and yj, possibly also moving k further down in the right central column.